+Strategy 1 Develop a compact, sustainable, mixed use urban form that supports community and economic development.
 KEY ACTIONS OUTCOMES DELIVERABLES 2020-2021 SP 2020-2021 LEAD DEPARTMENT Limit urban development to a defined urban footprint thereby protecting important natural environmental areas, waterways, rural areas and scenic landscapes.
 (9.3/1.1).
 Ensure relevant provisions are contained in the Ipswich Planning Scheme and are delivered through appropriate development outcomes.
 Preliminary drafting of new Planning Scheme and Local Government Infrastructure Plan.
-Community Planning and Regulator Services Encourage a diversity of housing types, styles and densities that meet community housing needs.
+Community Planning and Regulatory Services Encourage a diversity of housing types, styles and densities that meet community housing needs.
 (9.3/1.2).
 Social housing strategy that aligns to projected community needs.
 Increasing social diversity within defined geographic regions.
 Develop an Affordable Living policy.
-Community Coordination and Performance Develop a strong network of zentres to support community connectedness and identity and accessibility to services and facilities that contribute to both social and economic butcomes.
+Community Coordination and Performance Develop a strong network of centres to support community connectedness and identity and accessibility to services and facilities that contribute to both social and economic outcomes.
 (9.3/1.4).
 Delivery of council owned social infrastructure aligned to the Social Infrastructure Plan.
 Develop new 20 year Social Infrastructure Plan.
-Community Planning and Regulator Services te land and infrastructure OUTCOMES to support community develops DELIVERABLES 2020-2021 nent and economi SP 2020-2021 ic activity.
-LEAD DEPARTMENT Facilitate infrastructure planning and delivery arrangements with developers, government agencies and utility providers to ensure infrastructure is delivered in a timely and efficient manner Ensure relevant provisions are contained in the Ipswich Planning Scheme and the Local Government Infrastructure Plan and are delivered Delivery of the Infrastructure and Environment Capital Works Program for 2020-2021.
+Community Planning and Regulatory Services Strategy 2 Provide adequat e land and infrastructure to support community developn nent and economi ic activity.
+KEY ACTIONS OUTCOMES DELIVERABLES 2020-2021 SP 2020-2021 LEAD DEPARTMENT Facilitate infrastructure planning and delivery arrangements with developers, government agencies and utility providers to ensure infrastructure is delivered in a timely and efficient manner to support both community.
+Ensure relevant provisions are contained in the Ipswich Planning Scheme and the Local Government Infrastructure Plan and are delivered through appropriate Delivery of the Infrastructure and Environment Capital Works Program for 2020-2021.
 This includes road maintenance and rehabilitation, and maintenance of 413 parks, 219 reserves and 40 sports fields.
-Governance Infrastructure and Environment to support both community and economic development.
-19.3/2.2).
+Governance Infrastructure and Environment planning and delivery arrangements with developers, government agencies and utility providers to ensure infrastructure is delivered in provisions are contained in the Ipswich Planning Scheme and the Local Government Infrastructure Plan and Environment Capital Works Program for 2020-2021.
+This includes road maintenance and rehabilitation, and maintenance of 413 parks, 219 reserves and Governance planning and delivery arrangements with developers, government agencies and utility providers to ensure infrastructure is delivered in a timely and efficient manner to support both community and economic development. provisions are contained in the Ipswich Planning Scheme and the Local Government Infrastructure Plan and are delivered through appropriate and Environment Capital Works Program for 2020-2021.
+This includes road maintenance and rehabilitation, and maintenance of 413 parks, 219 reserves and 40 sports fields.
+Deliver an Advocacy Plan for Norman St. Bridge (this activity is included in the Regionally Significant Projects Environment Community, Cultural and planning and delivery arrangements with developers, government agencies and utility providers to ensure infrastructure is delivered in a timely and efficient manner to support both community and economic development. provisions are contained in the Ipswich Planning Scheme and the Local Government Infrastructure Plan and are delivered through appropriate and Environment Capital Works Program for 2020-2021.
+This includes road maintenance and rehabilitation, and maintenance of 413 parks, 219 reserves and 40 sports fields.
 Deliver an Advocacy Plan for Norman St. Bridge (this activity is included in the Regionally Significant Projects detailed earlier in the Plan).
-Governance Community, Cultural ar Economic Development Represent the community and council interests on the Project Steering Committee for the Brisbane Lions Centre and Training Facility.
-Governance Coordination and Performance Deliver an Advocacy and Engagement Plan focused on economic and workforce priorities.
-Jobs Community, Cultural an Economic Development Deliver an Advocacy Plan for the North Ipswich Stadium Governance Community, Cultural an Economic Development
+Represent the community and council interests on the Project Steering Committee for the Brisbane Lions Centre Governance Environment Community, Cultural and Economic Development Coordination and